Giants vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have gone 11-13 in games they were favored on the moneyline (winning 45.8% of those games).
+- The Giants have been favored on the moneyline 25 total times this season.
+They've gone 11-14 in those games.

-- San Francisco has a record of 4-8 when it has played as moneyline favorites with odds of -145 or shorter (33.3% winning percentage).
+- When playing as moneyline favorites with odds of -125 or shorter, San Francisco has a 9-12 record (winning 42.9% of its games).

-- The implied moneyline probablility for this matchup gives the Giants a 59.2% chance to win.
+- Based on this matchup's moneyline, the Giants have an implied win probability of 55.6%.

-- San Francisco has combined with opponents to hit the over on the total 25 times this season for a 25-25-4 record against the over/under.
+- San Francisco has had an over/under set by oddsmakers 55 times, and have combined with opponents to go over the total in 25 of those games (25-26-4).

-- The Giants have covered 66.7% of their games this season, going 4-2-0 against the spread.
+- The Giants have collected a 4-3-0 record against the spread this season (covering 57.1% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.